Keith Hird

-Robert Keith Bryan Hird (25 November 1939 – 1967), known as Keith Hird, was an English footballer who played in the Football League as a goalkeeper for Sunderland and Darlington.
+Robert Keith Bryan Hird (25 November 1939 – September 1967), known as Keith Hird, was an English footballer who played in the Football League as a goalkeeper for Sunderland and Darlington.
 He also played non-league football for Annfield Plain.

 Hird was born in Annfield Plain, County Durham, and played for his hometown club before joining Sunderland in 1957.
-His only first-team appearance was in the last match of the 1960–61 Football League season – replacing the previously ever-present Peter Wakeham – in a 1–1 draw away to Liverpool in the Second Division.
+His only first-team appearance was in the last match of the 1960–61 Football League season – replacing the previously ever-present Peter Wakeham – in a 1–1 draw HOME to Liverpool in the Second Division.
 He left the club in 1963, played 17 Fourth Division matches in his only season with Darlington, and returned to Annfield Plain.
-Hird died in 1967 at the age of 27.
+In September 1967, Hird went missing; he was found drowned in the River Tyne on 6 September.
+His death was ruled a suicide.